Cat Doused With Gasoline, Thrown In Garbage Bag In PA: Reward Offered For Information

 “She was in shock, very dehydrated, underweight and her temperature was extremely low–life threatening.”

 The cat was estimated to have been inside the garbage bag for at least six hours, and it is unknown how the 1-year-old cat lived that long breathing nothing but gas fumes.
-The humane society has named her, “Miracle Maisy.”
+The humane society has named her “Miracle Maisy.”

 The cat was located in a garbage bag on Tuesday near the 500 block of North Front Street in Reading.